fabawi/texlyre-lsp-recipes/recipes/harper-ls/README.md

 * If you change the proxy port, update `transportConfig.url` accordingly.
-* Harper LS provides diagnostics and code actions such as ignoring rules or adding words to a dictionary (currently, adding new words to the dictionary is **NOT supported** in TeXlyre).
+* Harper LS provides diagnostics and code actions such as ignoring rules or adding words to a dictionary (currently, adding new words to the dictionary is functional but **NOT stable** in TeXlyre).